-We know that it can feel helpless but reaching out to you child’s school is super important.
-Teachers aren’t mind readers and even the most helpful ones need to know that you need help.
-Pick up the phone and you may be pleasantly surprised.
-Work with your child’s school to come up with a plan that makes you and your child feel safe.
-Many schools have already become nut free zones, and countless classrooms have cut out tuna fish or hummus to keep their students safe.
-Most people are understanding, you just need to give them the chance to learn.
+We know that it can feel helpless but reaching out to your child’s school is super important.
+Teachers aren’t minded readers, and even the most helpful ones need to know that you need help.
+Pick up the phone, and you may be pleasantly surprised.
+Work with your child’s school to develop a plan that makes you and your child feel safe.
+Many schools have already become nut-free zones, and countless classrooms have cut out tuna fish or hummus to keep their students safe.
+Most people are understanding.
+You just need to give them the chance to learn.

 Many parents will be happy to comply with your needs if you reach out to them.
 Before sending your child to school, take the time to reach out to the other parents in the class and make your issue clear.
-Explain what allergy your child has, and which foods need to be avoided.
+Explain what allergy your child has and which foods need to be avoided.
 Remind parents that allergies are no joking matter and can be hiding in places they wouldn’t even expect.
-Ask them to read labels, to double check snack bags and to be overall vigilant about the food they send into school.
+Ask them to read labels, double-check snack bags, and be overall vigilant about the food they send into school.

 Your child can be their own advocate!
 As they take this next step in life, teach them how to stick up for their needs.
-Teach your child to remind the class about their allergies before a class party, or when to approach the teacher if they feel like someone is being insensitive.
-School is a great opportunity for your child to learn how to navigate the world with food allergies, while still under strict and careful supervision.
+Teach your child to remind the class about their allergies before a class party or when to approach the teacher if they feel like someone is insensitive.
+School is a great opportunity for your child to learn how to navigate the world with food allergies while still under strict and careful supervision.

 While we fully endorse teaching your child responsibility and allowing them an opportunity to learn about their allergy, make sure you have a backup kit put in place.
-Whether it be with the school nurse, the principal or with the teacher, this kit should be fully equipped with anything your child would need.
-Additionally, make sure that there is always an adult present who knows how to use an auto injector and recognize the sign of an allergic reaction.
+Whether it be with the school nurse, the principal, or with the teacher, this kit should be fully equipped with anything your child would need.
+Additionally, make sure that there is always an adult present who knows how to use an auto-injector and recognize an allergic reaction sign.
 When it comes to allergies, there is no such thing as reacting too quickly.

 One of the easiest ways to ensure that your child is safe, it to take an active role in their school life.
-For those parents that are able to, volunteering on school trips or offering to make a student’s birthday cake can be life changing.
+For those parents that can, volunteering on school trips or offering to make a student’s birthday cake can be life-changing.
 We spend so much time worrying about our children that sometimes we overlook the simple solutions.
 That said, it is important to provide a balance.
 Make sure you are looking out for your child without impeding on their life.
 And feel free to take control as long as you still let the teacher run the show.

-Labeling issues have been a hot topic lately.
-With the FDA allowing companies to change their ingredients without updating their labels as a result of COVID19.
+Labeling issues have been a hot topic lately, with the FDA allowing companies to change their ingredients without updating their labels due to COVID19.
 For many food allergy families, this has become just one more thing to worry about.
 Now, as our kids are about to head back to school, these labeling issues become scarier.
 Having a plan for your child while in school can help you and your child feel safer about starting the new year.